 If the previous suggestions haven't eliminated the ads, then your browser may be at fault.
 Try these troubleshooting steps:

 Top minds are hard at work trying to fix the issue.
-We recommend you use our Safari extension or a different browser to watch YouTube videos (even if you keep Safari as your browser for everything else).
+We recommend you use a different browser to watch YouTube videos (even if you keep Safari as your browser for everything else).

 Please see these articles for more information: